 And it made me smile and feel warm that I could bring such pleasure to my father.

 At the end of my first year of lessons I played Für Elise by Beethoven in the school concert.
 I walked onto the stage in my green wedges and pink dress that had been sewn especially, and sat on the stool.
 I’d practised so much that my hands knew the notes without my brain needing to remind them, yet when I reached the beginning of the second section, the fingers of my left hand tripped.
 I started again but still my fingers landed on keys they weren’t meant to.
 I felt myself growing hot under my frills and Sister Bernadette sidled over and stood behind my left shoulder and began counting in my ear.
 ‘One-and-two-and-three-and …’ I kept trying but my fingers wouldn’t play the right notes, and I was sweating and wanting to tell Sister to shut up and leave me alone, but still she stood there counting, ‘One-and-two-and-three-and …’

 When I’d finished, I wanted to run straight off the stage but I pulled myself up and pretended to smile as I bowed.
 Everyone smiled back and kindly but sadly clapped the poor girl who’d stuffed up.

 When the concert was over, Dad found me and put his arm around me and said, ‘Well done,’ and I turned to him and cried into his belly.

 We dream, we dream,

 While we may.

-Dad built a holiday home on the coast, and late on Friday nights—always late, after he’d knocked off work and whistled while he changed out of his overalls, and kept whistling as he showered and dressed and packed the car—we drove to the coast, with Neil singing:
+Dad built a holiday home on the coast and late on Friday nights—always late, after he’d knocked off work and whistled while he changed out of his overalls, and kept whistling as he showered and dressed and packed the car—we drove to the coast.
+Neil would be singing:

 What a beautiful noise